 “Zakaat is for the poor, the destitute, its administrators, those whose hearts are to be won over, freeing from bondage, helping those overburdened with debts, in Allah’s cause, and the wayfarer.
 This is Allah’s mandate.
 Allah is all-knowing, wise.”

-Rules for calculating zakaat are derived from the Qur’an, Rasulullah’s sunnat and hadith, pronouncements and practice of Maulana Ali and the Fatemi Imams, and in their satar, their Dais.
+Rules for calculating zakaat are derived from the Qur’an Majeed, Rasulullah’s sunnat and hadith, pronouncements and practice of Maulana Ali and the Fatemi Imams, and in their satar, their Dais.

-Just as the Quran commanded mumineen to pray namaaz and Rasulullah showed them which namaaz to pray, when to pray, and how to pray (thus 5 faraz per day, not arbitrarily 2, 6 or 20)—similarily in zakaat, Rasulullah showed mumineen how much is vaajeb, it is not a figure randomly assigned.
-Only if zakaat (like namaaz) is done the way Rasulullah showed us does it count.
+Just as the Qur'an commanded Mumineen to pray namaaz and Rasulullah showed them which namaaz to pray, when to pray, and how to pray (thus 5 faraz per day, not arbitrarily 2, 6 or 20)—similarily in zakaat, Rasulullah showed Mumineen how much is waajib, it is not a figure randomly assigned.
+Only if zakaat (like namaaz) is done the way Rasulullah showed us, does it count.

-These zakaat and vajebaat calculation rules as they apply to our zamaan are presented here with the raza of the 53rd Dai-l-Mutlaq Syedna Khuzaima Qutbuddin TUS—our Dai-z-zamaan, our Haadi and Rehbar, who guides us to Rasulullah’s Shariat and the Straight Path, the one who was prepared for this high role by the 51st and 52nd Dais.
+These zakaat and wajebaat calculation rules as they apply to our zamaan were presented here three years ago with the raza of the 53rd Dai-l-Mutlaq Syedna Khuzaima Qutbuddin RA.
+Today his successor, the 54th Dai-l-Mutlaq, Syedna Taher Fakhruddin—our Dai-z-zamaan, our Haadi and Rehbar, guides us to Rasulullah’s Shariat and the Straight Path.

 Zakaat is compulsory every year @ 2.5% (1/40th) of your income and certain liquid assets (plus a one time zakaat on fixed assets), minus basic living expenses: this is your “zakaat-wajib” – zakaatable amount.